New Horizon (textbook)

 New Horizon is an English language textbook used by junior high school students in Japan.
 It first came out in 1966.
 It is published by Tokyo Shoseki.
-There are three volumes, one for each of the three years of school.
+There are three volumes, one for each of the three years of junior high school in Japan.
 As of 2003, around 40% of schools were using New Horizon as their English textbook.

 Characters

 There are several characters whose adventures centered on the fictional Wakaba Junior High School inspire the books' grammar and vocabulary lessons.
 These characters, updated in the revised 2006 edition of the text, are as follows: